How to Calm Nerves in Basketball, with Video

 Recall the positive images you visualized whenever you begin to feel stressed on the basketball court to regain calm and confidence in your playing skills.

-Go to every basketball practice and do drills -- dribble, shoot, block and assist -- to hone your skills.
+Go to every basketball training session and practice and put in hard work while you do drills -- dribble, shoot, layups, block and assist -- to hone your skills.
 If you feel prepared for the game, you are more likely to feel confident when playing.